spatie/laravel-responsecache/README.md

      * You may use a string or an array here.
      */
     'cache_tag' => '',

     /*
-     * Here you may define replacers that dynamically replace content from the response.
-     * Each replacer must implement the Replacer interface.
-     */
-    'replacers' => [
-        \Spatie\ResponseCache\Replacers\CsrfTokenReplacer::class,
-    ],

-    /*
      * This class is responsible for generating a hash for a request.
 This hash
      * is used to look up an cached response.